funvill/funvill.github.io/_posts/2007-02-21-lego-ice-cube-tray.md

 ---
-title: Lego Ice cube Tray
+title: "Lego Ice cube Tray"
 date: 2007-02-21 15:31:00
+categories:
-categories: Projects
+- Projects
+slug: lego-ice-cube-tray

 ---

 <a href="/public/uploads/2007/03/el502-0000-xx-12-1.jpg" title="Lego Ice cub tray"><img src="/public/uploads/2007/03/el502-0000-xx-12-1.thumbnail.jpg" alt="Lego Ice cub tray" align="right" /></a>
 A tray made of silicone that can be used to make Lego shaped ice cubes.
 And it only costs 7.99.